perun-network/perun-cardano-contract/README.md

 If this works, please file a PR where this line stays uncommented.

+As a last resort one can also try to enable `-dynamic` for every dependency by issuing `cabal build --ghc-options=-dynamic`.
+Most of the time this only has to be done once, s.t. `cabal` and `ghc` have the problem dependency build.

 ## Nix

 Developing contracts in Plutus requires having the [Plutus Haskell SDK](https://github.com/input-output-hk/plutus-apps) installed.